dannyvankooten/pepper-lang/README.md

 <img src="https://raw.githubusercontent.com/dannyvankooten/pepper-lang/master/misc/logo.png" width="120" height="120" align="right" />

 Pepper is an experimental interpreted programming language with a focus on simplicity and verbosity.
 It is dynamically typed and comes with built-in garbage collection.
+It's like a weird hybrid resembling C and Python.

 It's also [quite fast](#Benchmarks) for an interpreted language that does not (yet) rely on JIT compilation.